kyorohiro/hello_ymfm_wasm/README.md

 - [https://github.com/kyorohiro/hello_ymfm_wasm/releases](https://github.com/kyorohiro/hello_ymfm_wasm/releases)

+GitHub Releases is the primary download entry point for packaged wasm and browser-side runtime files.

 ## Try it in the browser

 You can try the WebAssembly build, the JavaScript wrapper, and the browser tools directly in the published pages.